DroidDevX/BudgetPlanner/README.md

 # What problem does it solve?

 The answer- paperless solution for personal finance.
 Wouldn't it be nice to have budgets stored in one convenient place without having to use bulky folders?
 What about auto-generated reports based on the existing budgets that have accumulated over the years?
 These are some of the thoughts that went through my mind when building this app.
-Budget Planner aims to address these issues by providing a simple interface which the user can interact with, enabling them to create, edit, and view the financial progress at their finger tips.,
+Budget Planner aims to address these issues by providing a simple interface which the user can interact with, enabling them to create, edit, and view the financial progress at their fingertips.,

 # Architecture

 The application follows an MVP architectural design pattern.
-The codebase is divided into view, presenter and model layers.
+The codebase is divided into view, presenter, and model layers.
 The activities being the view, which listens for different UI events such as button clicks, view pager swipes, recycler view scrolling.
-These signals are transmitted to the presenter object in which the activities (i.e view) contains a reference to.
+These signals are transmitted to the presenter object in which the activities (i.e view) contains a reference.
 The presenter contains logic, to determine what the view needs, for instance requesting data from the local SQLite DB cache.
 This operation is done asynchronously using RxJava library, and once completed, makes a callback to the view with the desired results.